People and Programs

 To mark National Autism Awareness Month in April, CSU and Rocky Mountain PBS have teamed up to produce and air a documentary about the influence of Temple Grandin, CSU's world-famous animal scientist who has overcome struggles with autism to revolutionize farm-animal welfare.
 Temple Grandin: The World Needs All Kinds of Minds will be televised on Rocky Mountain PBS channels at 1:30 p.m.
 Sunday, April 15.

 Grandin wass the sponsor and headline speaker for TEDxCSU: Growing Greener Generations on April 23.
-Grandin spoke at TED 2010 and her talk has been viewed online more than one million times.
+Grandin spoke at TED 2010 and her talk has been viewed online more than three million times.

 Grandin was among the 2012 inductees to the Colorado Women's Hall of Fame for her trailblazing work in livestock welfare and autism advocacy.